Lyman Ray Patterson: Biography

 Patterson was born in Macon, Georgia.
 He graduated from Mercer University, and obtained a master's degree in English from Northwestern University.
 After teaching English at Middle Georgia College, he joined the Army where he studied Russian at the Army Language School.
 During the Korean War he served as a translator of Russian radio broadcasts.
 Following the Army he attended law school at Mercer University.
 After practicing law for two years with the firm of Matthews, Maddox, Walton and Smith in Rome, Georgia he returned to the Mercer Law School to teach.

-During Patterson's tenure at Mercer he attended Harvard Law School and wrote his S.J.D. dissertation on the history of copyright law.
-He received the S.J.D. degree from Harvard in 1966.
-The dissertation became the foundation for his influential book Copyright in Historical Perspective, published in 1968 and still in print as of 2024.
+During Patterson's tenure at Mercer he attended Harvard Law School and wrote his S.J.D. dissertation on the history of copyright law, receiving his degree in 1966.
+The dissertation became the foundation for his book Copyright in Historical Perspective, published in 1968.

 Patterson joined the faculty at Vanderbilt University Law School in 1963, and served as an assistant United States Attorney while teaching at Vanderbilt.
 In 1973 Patterson joined the faculty at the Emory University School of Law and was that school's Dean.
 In 1987, he joined the University of Georgia (UGA) School of Law faculty and remained there until his death in 2003.
-During his career he was a visiting professor at Georgia State University Law School, Duke University School of Law, and the University of Texas School of Law.

 The ALA L. Ray Patterson Copyright Award was established in his honor.
-The first three winners were Kenneth Crews (2005); Prue Adler (2006); and Peter Jaszi (2007).

-Ray Patterson died at age 74.
-He was survived by his spouse, Laura Patterson, two daughters Adelyn Hilado and Ida Patterson, and four grandchildren.
-He constantly stressed the importance of an education to which all four grand children took to heart.
-His oldest grandson, Thomas Ray Hilado, also attended Mercer University in his grandfather's footsteps.
-His oldest granddaughter, Laura Carol Hilado attended Emory University; where Patterson served as the Dean of the Emory University School of Law.